astrophena/gen/README.md

       `go get` puts binaries by default to `$GOPATH/bin` (e.g.
       `~/go/bin`).

-      Use `GOBIN` environment variable to change that behavior.
+      Use `GOBIN` environment variable to change this behavior.

     * Install with `make`: